 Does that make things interesting for you?

 Until hearing 3 Doors Down were appearing at the inauguration, I don't think they had crossed my mind since I was about 14.
-Are they a big deal in the States?
+Are they a big deal in the US?

-Obviously Trump has had some trouble attracting top-calibre talent.
+Obviously Trump has had some trouble attracting top-caliber talent.
 Why do you think that is, and why did 3 Doors Down want to play?